 This is the view that prevailed.
 The idea that the entire population could become successful capitalists if only they made the effort is patently absurd, but it is at the heart of the American mythology to which US citizens have been constantly exposed.
 The first Obama campaign was possibly its last successful outing in US politics.
 Things have changed since.
 Now the disaffected, rust belt blue collar workers, and many others, apparently deeply troubled by anxieties around a ‘too rapidly’ changing world, no longer find that the American dream offers a credible framework in which to understand their lives.

-Joe Biden seemed committed to supporting the blue-collar worker as a good in itself and, presumably, as a means of drawing that element of Trump’s support back to the Democratic Party fold.
-Kamala Harris is not striking the same note.
+Joe Biden was committed to supporting the blue-collar worker as a good in itself and, presumably, as a means of drawing that element of Trump’s support back to the Democratic Party fold.
+Kamala Harris is not striking quite the same note.
 Accepting the Democratic party nomination Harris said:

 So, on behalf of the people, on behalf of every American, regardless of party, race, gender or the language your grandmother speaks, on behalf of my mother and everyone who has ever set out on their own unlikely journey on behalf of Americans, like the people I grew up with, people who work hard, chase their dreams and look out for one another, on behalf of everyone whose story could only be written in the greatest nation on Earth, I accept your nomination for president of the United States of America.

-Beyond this somewhat old fashioned American dream rhetoric, and indeed chauvinism- a key element in the myth- there is very little to assuage the concerns of the disaffected.
+In this tired and well worn American dream rhetoric, and indeed chauvinism- a key element in the myth- there is very little to assuage the concerns of the disaffected.
 This is presumably why a figure like Bernie Sanders has been slow to give Harris his unqualified support.
-He seeks a society with institutional supports for non-capitalists and something more than a society where people ‘look out for one another’.
-On the other hand it seems that Harris hopes to draw back the disaffected through her choice of the ‘ordinary guy’ and decidedly unprosperous Tim Walz as her running mate.
-In such a close race this could prove decisive, but it can also be read as evidence that the Democrats have no real answer to the chasm in US culture and society, other than a claim that there really is no problem and that Harris’s ‘big tent’ can accommodate all.
+He seeks a society with institutional supports for non-capitalists and something more than a society where people ‘look out for one another’, something more than vague fraternité.
+On the other hand it seems that the centrist Kamala Harris hopes to draw back the disaffected through her choice of the not wealthy ‘ordinary guy’ Tim Walz as her running mate.
+In such a close race this could prove decisive, but her choice can also be read as evidence that the Democrats have no real answer to the chasm in US culture and society, other than a claim that there really is no problem and that Harris’s ‘big tent’ can accommodate all.

 The result of Reagan’s silent rupture is that the strange and inadequate Donald Trump, who would once have been laughed out of court and dismissed as a clown, found he was attracting massive support with his venomous anti-establishment rantings.

-The most stark evidence for the decline in influence and economic status of the traditional working class, which since Reagan came to include large swathes of the traditional middle class, is in the well-established fact, reported once again by Time magazine, that in recent decades $50 trillion has been transferred from the poor to the rich in the United States.
+The most stark evidence for the decline in influence and economic status of the traditional working class, which since Reagan has come to include large swathes of the traditional middle class, is in the well-established and quite stunning fact, reported once again by Time magazine, that in recent decades $50 trillion has been transferred from the poor to the rich in the United States.

-It is clear that hardcore Trump supporters are simply unmoved by the things that are important to Harris’s supporters.
-If she fails, and the present writer hopes she does not, it will be because she has run an ideologically defensive campaign and failed to offer a vision that would resonate with a significant element of her electoral opponents.
+What is clear is that hardcore Trump supporters are simply unmoved by the things that are important to Harris’s supporters.
+If she fails, and the present writer hopes she does not, it will be because she has run an ideologically defensive campaign, however stylish, and failed to offer a vision that would resonate with a significant element of those who plan to vote for Trump.

 Kant would not be impressed by the effect vast corporate power has on the lives of individual Americans.
 He believed in personal freedom but also that it be qualified by the requirements of the common good and indeed that this was necessary in order to preserve genuine freedom for the individual.
 He supported ‘Freedom (independence from being constrained by another’s choice), insofar as it can coexist with the freedom of every other in accordance with a universal law’.
 In this sense he was in the earlier Hobbesian and Lockian social contract tradition.
 He did not believe that the state should take responsibility for citizens’ happiness but that it should prevent individuals acting in a manner which generates unhappiness for others.
 Siphoning 50 trillion dollars from the poor would seem to fall under this heading.
 A movement to reform US democracy would be very much in the Enlightenment and Kantian tradition.